Associate PI Scheme - FAQs

 We will not issue certificates to those that have applied after they have completed 6 months of working on a study.
 This would be considered a retrospective application and will be rejected.

-If the study that you wish to be involved in locally is not listed on the Associate PI study list, that means the National Study team for that study has not applied for the study to be included in the scheme.
-You may wish to contact the National Study Team and encourage them to register their study onto the Associate PI Scheme.
+If the study that you wish to be involved in locally is not listed on the Associate PI study list, that means the national study team for that study has not applied for the study to be included in the scheme.
+You may wish to contact the national study team and encourage them to register their study onto the Associate PI Scheme.

 Can I apply to be an Associate PI for more than one study at a time?

-If I’m interested in a study which lies under a department/speciality which is different from my own, can I still apply to be an Associate PI on that study?
+I’m interested in a study which lies under a department/speciality which is different from my own, can I still apply to be an Associate PI on that study?

 What are the benefits of taking part in the Associate PI Scheme?

-• Gaining hands-on experience of research delivery.
+• hands-on experience of research delivery

-• Gaining mentorship from an experienced PI.
+• mentorship from an experienced PI

-• Associate PIs may be acknowledged in the primary publication(s) from the study.
+You also get recognition through certification for your training portfolio and may be acknowledged in the primary publication(s) from the study.

 How long does the scheme take to complete?